Study Better by Reading for Specific Purposes

 Don’t interrupt the flow to look up words unless they are

 essential to understanding.
 You will learn new words even without

 looking them up if you read them several times.
 (This happens often when

 you read several stories or articles with the same theme.)

-Now that you can see the value of adjusting your reading for specific purposes, see Improve Reading
+Now that you know the value of adjusting your reading for specific purposes, check out Improve Reading

-You can practice your reading skills at Check your Reading Skill and Reading Strategies and Comprehension Practice.
+Are you ready to practice your reading skills?
+Try Check your Reading Skill and Reading Strategies and Comprehension Practice.